joshuasrichardson/AntHillSearch/README.md

 represented by circles with different shades of red or green depending on their quality.
 The bright green sites are the best, and the bright red sites are the worst.
 Brownish sites are somewhere in the middle.
-Agents are represented by smaller copters or ants (depending on the settings) and, when they are selected, surrounded by circles with colors representing their current phase and state.
+There are also bars next to each site that represent the quality.
+The fuller the bar, the higher the quality.
+Agents are represented by smaller copters or ant images (depending on the settings) and, when they are selected, surrounded by circles with colors representing their current phase and state.

 ### Phases: Levels of Commitment

+#### Explore
-Agents start out in the Explore phase, where they have no knowledge of any site beside the hub.
-When they come to a new site, they enter the Assess phase, where they initially accept or reject the site.
+Each agent starts out in the Explore phase, where they have no knowledge of any site beside the hub.
+When they come to a new site, they enter the Assess phase.

+#### Assess
+In the Assess phase, an agent initially accepts or rejects the site.
 If they reject the site, they stay in the Assess phase and go look for other sites.
 If they accept it, they enter the Canvasing phase.

+#### Canvas
 The Canvasing phase is where they start recruiting other agents to their assigned site.
-When a quorum has met at a site, in other words if enough agents have been assigned to the same site, these agents will enter the Committed phase where their recruiting becomes faster.
+When a quorum has met at a site, in other words if enough agents are at the same site at the same time, these agents will enter the Committed phase.

+#### Committed
+The agent is fully committed to their assigned site and their recruiting becomes faster.

+#### Converged
 For simulations where there is more than one hub, we added a Converged phase.
 This phase was not in the original model, but we added it so that the user can see which groups of agents still need to find a site.

+### States

+Agents' states include At Nest, Search, Lead Forward, Follow, Transport, Reverse Tandem, Carried, Escape, and Dead.

+#### At Nest
+The agent is at one of the sites (which can include the hub).

+#### Search means
+The agent is out looking for other sites to evaluate.

+#### Lead Forward
+The agent (in the Canvasing phase) starts to recruit other agents to their assigned site.

+#### Follow
+The agent goes with an agent in the Lead Forward or Reverse Tandem state to get to another site.

+#### Reverse Tandem
+The agent (in the committed phase) leads other agents from their assigned site to another site they know about.
+From there, both the leader and the follower lead more agents back to the site they are committed to.

+#### Transport
+The agent (in the Committed phase) picks up agents that are either searching or at a nest.

+#### Carried
+The agent is picked up by another agent in the Transport state and brought to the transporting agent's site to evaluate it for themselves.

+### Other Bugs
 Predators can also be added to the simulation.
 When the agents come in contact with the predators, the predators attack them.
 If the agents get away safely, they avoid the area, if not, they die and stay there till the end of the simulation.
-Agents who come across dead agents turn around and avoid coming back to that area.
+Agents who come across dead agents turn away and avoid coming back to that area.

-### States

-Agents' states include At Nest, Search, Lead Forward, Follow, Transport, Reverse Tandem, and Carried.
-At Nest means the agent is at one of the sites (which can include the hub).
-Search means the agent is out looking for other sites to evaluate.
-Lead Forward is the state where agents in the Canvasing phase start to recruit other agents to their site.
-Follow is where the agent goes with an agent in the Lead Forward or Reverse Tandem state to get to another site.
-Reverse Tandem happens in the committed phase when an agent leads other agents from their assigned site to another site they know about.
-From there, both the leader and the follower lead more agents back to the site they are committed to.
-Transport also only happens in the Committed phase, but with the Transport state, committed agents pick up agents that are either searching or at a nest, not just at a nest.
-The Carried state is where an agent is picked up by another agent in the Transport state and brought to the transporting agent's site to evaluate it for themselves.
+Lady bugs can also be added to the simulation.
+When an agent finds a lady bug, the lady bug directs it to the best quality site.

 ### References